 By law, you must have employers’ liability insurance assuming you have any staff working on the premises.

 If you own a pub, what is it advisable to insure for?

-It is important to Insurance for your assets, these could include including:
+It is important to have insurance for your assets, these could include: